erc-fhv/SimPlEC/README.md

 # Introduction

-The framework can be used to connect and simulate time discrete and event discrete models and record the model outputs.
+SimPlEC is a Python framework to connect and simulate time discrete and event discrete models.

-SimPlE is meant to be used rather as a script than a finished package.
-Therefore the focus of the framework lays in readability and simplicity.
+SimPlEC is currently meant to be used rather as a script than a finished package.
+Therefore the focus of the framework lays in simplicity.
 We encourage the user to adapt the framework to their own needs.
+Many concepts regaridng time and interfaces are based on the cosimulation framework MOSAIK.

 # How to use the framework

+## Installation
+SimPlEC can either be installed with pip using the following command: pip install git+https://github.com/erc-fhv/SimPlEC or simply be cloned/downloaded from this repository.

+## Getting Started
+To conduct a simulation with SimPlEC, one needs a number of models and a scenario, where theese models will be connected.
+The models are connected on a 'per-time-step' basis.
+This means that components which are closely coupled should be simulated as one componenent instead of connecting them via SimPlEC.
+The models are simple python clases which will be instantiated in the scenario file and then added to the SimPlEC Simulation.
+See the following examples:

 The models need to follow the following structure:
 ```python